mdneuzerling/lambdr/README.md

 function.
 All that's required is a language-specific runtime.
 AWS provides such runtimes for a handful of languages, e.g. Python, Go, and Ruby - but not for R.

-As a runtime for R, `lambdr`'s job is to cordinate the translation and transfer of inputs/responses between the outside world and an invoked Lambda's `handler` function.
+As a runtime for R, `lambdr`'s job is to coordinate the translation and transfer of inputs/responses between the outside world and an invoked Lambda's `handler` function.